BytemarkHosting/pairvm/README.md

 Installation
 ------------

-The code is available from the [mercurial repository](/projects/pairvm/repository), and we also automatically build and release Debian packages:
+The code is available on [github](https://github.com/BytemarkHosting/pairvm), and we also automatically build and release Debian packages:

 -   http://repo.bytemark.co.uk/pairvm/